 In December 2019, a novel strain of coronavirus, COVID-19, was reported to have surfaced in Wuhan, China.
 Since then, COVID-19 has spread globally.
-As the COVID-19 pandemic continues, we could experience disruptions that could severely impact our business and clinical trials, including:
+As the COVID-19 pandemic continues, we could experience disruptions that could impact our business and clinical trials, including:

-• delays or difficulties in enrolling patients in clinical trials;
+- delays or difficulties in enrolling patients in clinical trials; - · delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff;

-- delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; - limitations in employee resources that would otherwise be focused on the conduct of clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with groups of people; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global manufacturing and shipping that may affect the transport of clinical trial materials and materials, including testing equipment and personal protective equipment, used at our facilities; - changes in local regulations as part of a response to the COVID-19 coronavirus outbreak which may require us to change the ways in which clinical trials are conducted, which may result in unexpected costs; - delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; and - delay in the timing of interactions with the FDA due to absenteeism by federal employees or by the diversion of their efforts and attention to approval of other therapeutics or other activities related to COVID-19.
+- interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers, and others; - limitations in employee resources that would otherwise be focused on the conduct of clinical trials, including sickness of employees or their families or the desire of employees to avoid contact with groups of people; - interruption in global manufacturing and shipping that may affect the transport of clinical trial materials and materials, including testing equipment and personal protective equipment, used at our facilities;

-The global outbreak of the COVID-19 coronavirus continues to rapidly evolve.
-The extent to which COVID-19 may impact our business and clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the pandemic, the emergence of new variants, travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions and the effectiveness of actions taken in the U.S. and other countries to contain and treat the disease.
+The global outbreak of the COVID-19 coronavirus continues to evolve.
+The extent to which COVID-19 may impact our business and clinical trials will depend on future developments which are highly uncertain and cannot be predicted with confidence, such as the duration of the pandemic, the emergence of new variants, travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions, and the effectiveness of actions taken in the U.S. and other countries to contain and treat the disease.